jhdwyer/King_County_Housing_Project/README.md

 Finally, some features selections are performed to select relevant features in the model to potentially create a more accurate model.
 After using the recursive feature elimation method as well as an F-test, the recursive feature model gives us the lowest rmse indicating it is the best model for predicting housing prices.

 ## Next Steps
-Next steps include adding more relevant information to the data set which could help the accuracy of the model included information regarding crime rate, distances to popular locations, properties with pools and more.
+Next steps include adding more relevant information to the data set which could help the accuracy of the model including information regarding crime rate, distances to popular locations, properties with pools and more.

 ## Repository Structure
  - data